Beth Rapier

 Cello

 Born into a family of distinguished musicians, Rapier began her professional career at age 16 as an apprentice with the Louisville Orchestra.
-After studying at Indiana University and in New York with Janos Starker, Fritz Magg and Timothy Eddy, she performed and taught for two seasons with the Apple Hill Chamber Players of New Hampshire.
+After studies at Indiana University and in New York with Janos Starker, Fritz Magg and Timothy Eddy, she joined the Apple Hill Chamber Players of New Hampshire for two seasons of performances and extensive touring throughout New England and California.

-In 2005 Rapier was again named winner of a McKnight Foundation Artist Fellowship for her performance of cello duos with Anthony Ross, principal cello of the Minnesota Orchestra, who is her husband.
-Together, the duo has organized numerous benefit concerts for Habitats for Humanity and the American Refugee Committee.
-They are the proud parents of Eli, a trumpeter, and Erin, a dancer and singer.
+In 2005 Rapier was again named winner of a McKnight Foundation Artist Fellowship for her performance of cello duos with her husband Anthony Ross, principal cello of the Minnesota Orchestra.
+Together, the duo has organized numerous benefit concerts for Twin Cities Habitat for Humanity, the American Refugee Committee and Twin Cities R!SE.

-If not onstage with her beloved colleagues, Beth is happiest on her yoga mat or hiking in the North woods.
+If not onstage with her beloved colleagues, Beth is happiest on her yoga mat or hiking in the Northwoods with her English Labrador, Jessica Pearl.